Waiting period (Six-Day War): Views of Arab leadership

 Cover of the Egyptian military magazine Peace in the Army dating from the eve of the Six-Day War, with a cartoon showing Israelis being pushed into the sea.

 On 26 May Nasser declared, "If Israel embarks on, an aggression against Syria or Egypt, the battle against Israel will be a general one and not confined to one spot on the Syrian or Egyptian borders.
 The battle will be a general one and our basic objective will be to destroy Israel."

 At the end of May 1967, Nasser claimed in a public speech to have been aware of the Straits of Tiran closure implications: "Taking over Sharm El Sheikh meant confrontation with Israel.
 It also means that we are ready to enter a general war with Israel.
 It was not a separate operation."

 President Abdul Rahman Arif of Iraq said that "the existence of Israel is an error which must be rectified.
-This is an opportunity to wipe out the ignominy which has been with us since 1948."
-The Iraqi Prime Minister predicted that "there will be practically no Jewish survivors".
+This is an opportunity to wipe out the ignominy which has been with us since 1948".
+In a press conference, president of the PLO Ahmad Shukeiri said it was "possible and even most likely that" the Palestine Liberation Army would strike first; if the Arabs took Israel, it would be unlikely any Jews would survive.

 In May 1967, Hafez al-Assad, then Syria's Defense Minister declared: "Our forces are now entirely ready not only to repulse the aggression, but to initiate the act of liberation itself, and to explode the Zionist presence in the Arab homeland.
 The Syrian Army, with its finger on the trigger, is united...
 I, as a military man, believe that the time has come to enter into a battle of annihilation."